zcash/zcash/doc/book/src/user/deprecation.md

 ### Deprecated in 5.0.0

-The following features are deprecated as of release 5.0.0 and will be disabled by default as of either release 5.3.0 or release 6.0.0, whichever comes first.
+The following features are deprecated as of release 5.0.0 and will be disabled by default as of release 5.3.0.

   - `legacy_privacy` - The default "legacy" privacy policy for z_sendmany is
     deprecated.
 Use `-allowdeprecated=none` to require the default behavior to